 It’s weird, isn’t it?

-When you did the exercise at the beginning of this chapter, and your mind kept returning to your assignment at work, who was it that was watching your mind worry about work?
+When you did the exercise at the beginning of this article, and your mind kept returning to your assignment at work, who was it that was watching your mind worry about work?

 It was your mind watching your mind.